alogean/po_buddy/configuration.md

 Description:
 Mitigation:

 ## ToDo

+- find slots for the steering board meeting for march/juin/septembre/decembre

 ### Communication

+1) new year message to all supporter of the project
+    - This should short and positiv, showing our vision and will to help the student
-- as the new year is starting send a short thank-you message to all stackholders that have helped and support the AI Buddy project.
-The message should be short and inspiring.
-Give them of very short summary of what has been accomplished and what we plan to do this year
+    - The message give them of very short summary of what has been accomplished and what we plan to do this year

+2) message to the stearing board
-- as the new year is starting send a short thank-you message to all stackholders that have helped and support the AI Buddy project.
-The message should be short and inspiring.
-Give them of very short summary of what has been accomplished and what we plan to do this year
+   - as the new year is starting send a recapitulation message to the stearing board
+   - the message gives them of very short summary of what has been accomplished and what we plan to do this year
+   - the message also express my which to have Michelle Stärke part of the steering board.
+   - I should also remind the
 -
 ### Release communication plan